Medicare Enrollment Periods

 - Switch from one Medicare Advantage plan to another.

-- Enroll in Part D prescription drug coverage, or change or drop your prescription plan.
+- Enroll in Part D, or change or drop your prescription plan.

 You can find the AEP checklist here.